uic-vis/project-3-visualizers/Readme.md

 Here, we used a stacked bar chart to represent the action of the airbag deployment in crashes throughout every month.
 We can see that all the different categories (airbag classification) are consistent except for in a few cases.
 We have also added interactivity that lets us click on a section, which shows the number of crashes related to a gender, which is consistent among all the sections.
 Therefore, we can conclude that gender does not have any effect on air bag deployment and also month of year has minimal effect on air bag deployment.

 The attributes we have used in this visualization are number of crashes, month, and airbag deployed.

+**Design Choice** : We chose stacked bar chart to display the air bag classification data on the normal bar chart data.

 ![](img/Aspose.Words.f7598c5b-c390-4828-b4a1-a8743c4862aa.009.png)